A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Extended GDPR Taxonomy and New Corpus

 After extracting the relevant content of a privacy policy web page, we convert the HTML-based DOM tree of the page content into a new hierarchical structure representing the semantic content of the privacy policy, which is stored as an XML file following a specific XML schema we call PP-XML.
 The whole privacy policy content has a single root node \verb|<policy>|, which includes a number of semantic segments of the privacy policy, each encoded as a \verb|<segment>| element.
 The \verb|<segment>| elements can be nested to allow a hierarchical structure for privacy policy's content.
 For each \verb|<segment>| element, there is always one \verb|<title>| element, which represents the semantic heading of the corresponding segment's content.
 Each \verb|<segment>| element should have one or more \verb|<paragraph>| elements, representing the content of the corresponding segment.
 In addition to \verb|<segment>| elements, the \verb|<policy>| element can also include a number of standalone \verb|<paragraph>| elements, e.g., for a number of leading paragraphs before the first \verb|<segment>| element.
 A \verb|<paragraph>| element can also include one or more \verb|<list>| elements as its children, and a \verb|<list>| element contains at least one \verb|<item>| element as its children.
 An \verb|<item>| element may include a \verb|<list>| element, allowing nested lists in a \verb|<paragraph>| element.

-To convert HTML elements in the privacy policy to the new hierarchical structure based on PP-XML, we followed a five-stepped process described below.
 Note that there has been some related work on automatic segmentation of HTML documents, e.g., the ASDUS proposed in~\cite{gopinath2018supervised}.
 However, most such work focused on identifying top-level titles only, which is insufficient for our work.

-\emph{Step 1: Pre-processing.} Although many HTML elements have been removed as part of the first pre-processing step described in Section~\ref{subsubsec:pre-processing-PP-web-page}, some ad hoc inline elements, such as those appearing in the middle of a \verb|<p>| element, play no roles in PP-XML.
-We remove such inline elements.
-At the end, we put all remaining elements into a \verb|<policy>| element.

-\emph{Step 2: Initial conversion of some HTML elements to PP-XML elements.} As shown in Table~\ref{tab:PP-XML-elements}, there are a precise mapping from some HTML elements to \verb|<list>| and \verb|<item>| elements in PP-XML, so such HTML elements can be directly converted.
+Therefore, to convert HTML elements in a privacy policy to the new hierarchical structure based on PP-XML, we conducted a five-step process described in Appendix~\ref{appendix:PP2PP-XML}.